 The BSCR, in turn, is the aggregation of three risk modules, thereby considering diversification effects between the modules for the various risk categories and the loss absorbing capacity of technical provisions.
 The three risk modules are market risk, counterparty default or credit risk, and life underwriting risk.
 The risk modules for non-life and health underwriting as well as intangible asset risk are not relevant for ALL and hence not used.
-For more details regarding the risk categories, please refer to section Error!
-Reference source not found..
+For more details regarding the risk categories, please refer to section C..